squarefrog/TraktTopTen/README.md

 # Running the app

-Clone the repo then run the following in the root of the project
+Clone the repo, then run the following in the root of the project (requires [CocoaPods](https://cocoapods.org))

     $ pod install

-Then open up the TraktTopTen.xcworkspace and run.
+Then open up the TraktTopTen.xcworkspace.